davide-maestroni/jroutine/README.md

 Please refer to the dedicated [Wiki page][wiki proguard].

-## Annotation pre-processor
+## Code generation

-In order to activate the proxy code generation in a Java project, it is sufficient to include the proper artifact (see below).
+In order to activate the proxy code generation through annotation pre-processors in a Java project, it is sufficient to include the proper artifact (see below).

-Note that, however, in an Android project, explicit use of an APT plugin is required.
+Note, however, that in an Android project explicit use of an APT plugin is required.
 For example, the Gradle build file can be modified as follows:

 ```
 buildscript {